hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
 See
-{{deploymentmeasurements}} for measurements taken near the time of publication and potential starting points.
+{{deploymentmeasurements}} for measurements taken near the time of publication of this document and potential starting points.

 Validating resolvers MAY return an insecure response to their clients when processing NSEC3 records with iterations larger